cytoscape/cytoscape.js/md/getting-started.md

 npm install cytoscape
 ```

-To use Cytoscape.js in a ESM environment with npm (e.g. Webpack or Node.js with the [`esm`](https://www.npmjs.com/package/esm) package):
+To use Cytoscape.js in an ESM environment with npm (e.g. Webpack or Node.js with the [`esm`](https://www.npmjs.com/package/esm) package):

 ```js
 import cytoscape from 'cytoscape';